 U.S. fisheries are among the world’s largest and most sustainable.
 Seafood harvested from U.S. federally managed fisheries is inherently sustainable as a result of the U.S. fishery management process.
 Using the Magnuson-Stevens Act as the guide, NOAA Fisheries works in partnership with Regional Fishery Management Councils to assess and predict the status of fish stocks, set catch limits, ensure compliance with fisheries regulations, and reduces bycatch.
 Eight fishery management councils are key regional partners in U.S. fishery management.

 The resilience of our marine ecosystems and coastal communities depend on healthy marine species, including protected species such as whales, sea turtles, corals, and salmon.
 Under the Marine Mammal Protection Act and the Endangered Species Act, NOAA Fisheries works to recover protected marine species while allowing economic and recreational opportunities.

 NOAA Fisheries, also known as the National Marine Fisheries Service, is an office of the National Oceanic and Atmospheric Administration within the Department of Commerce.
 We have five regional offices, six science centers, and more than 20 laboratories around the United States and U.S. territories, and we work with partners across the nation.

-We track 474 stocks or stock complexes in 46 fishery management plans.
-Under the science-based framework of the Magnuson-Stevens Act and our efforts, 45 stocks have been rebuilt and the number of stocks on the overfishing and overfished lists remain near all-time lows.
+We track 479 stocks or stock complexes in 46 fishery management plans.
+Under the science-based framework of the Magnuson-Stevens Act and our efforts, 47 stocks have been rebuilt.
+The number of stocks on the overfishing list dropped to an all-time low in 2019.

 Our primary jurisdiction is the U.S. Exclusive Economic Zone, which includes waters from 3 to 200 miles off the U.S. coast, including more than 3 million square miles of open-ocean and more than 95,000 miles of coastline.

 We have jurisdiction over 163 endangered and threatened marine species, including 65 foreign species.